tinify/wordpress-plugin/readme.txt

 = Optimizing all your images =

-You can optimize all your JPEG and PNG images at once by going to *Media > Compress All Images*.
-Clicking on the big 'Compress all images' button will start optimizing all unoptimized images in your media library.
+You can optimize all your JPEG and PNG images at once by going to *Media > Bulk Optimization*.
+Clicking on the big button will start optimizing all unoptimized images in your media library.

 = Multisite support =